forrtproject/forrtproject.github.io/content/clusters/cluster1.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Clusters"
-subtitle = ""
+title = "Cluster 1: Reproducibility Crisis and Credibility Revolution" subtitle = ""

 [design]